STAT545-UBC/STAT545-UBC-original-website/block006_care-feeding-data.md

 Use data frames!!!

 Use the [`tidyverse`](https://github.com/hadley/tidyverse)!!!
-This will provide a special type of data frame called a "tibble" that has nice default printing behavior.
+This will provide a special type of data frame called a "tibble" that has nice default printing behavior, among other benefits.

 When in doubt, `str()` something or print something.

 Always understand the basic extent of your data frames: number of rows and columns.

 Understand what flavor the variables are.

+Use factors!!!
+But with intention and care.

 Do basic statistical and visual sanity checking of each variable.